rabsingh/Capstone-Project/README.md

   3. User can edit or remove only their own items.
   4. Lists are automatically saved and synced across all family members’ devices.

 ---

 ## 4. Wireframes
 Wireframes were created to approximate the look of the app.
-These designs were superseded once development progressed.
+These designs were superseded as development progressed.

 ![Wireframe1](shopping_list_app/media/readme_images/Wireframe1.png)